 If you’re planning on relocating to Iceland, either permanently or temporarily, you may wish to import a used vehicle from the United States into the country.
 While the process for doing this is relatively straightforward, there are several things that you’ll need to know.
 First and foremost, you’ll need to learn how to get the best deal on used cars in the United States by taking advantage of online car auctions.
 Secondly, you’ll need to understand everything about the export and import processes, from shipping your used car from the United States to clearing Icelandic customs.
-Below, we’re going to cover all this and more, giving you a complete guide to importing used and salvage vehicles from the United States into Iceland.
+Below, we’re going to cover all this and more, giving you a complete guide to importing used and salvaged vehicles from the United States into Iceland.

 Purchasing Used Vehicles at U.S. Online Car Auctions